Zhytomyr

-Zhytomyr is a major transport hub.
-The city lies on a historic route linking the city of Kyiv with the west through Brest.
+Zhytomyr is a major Ukrainian transport hub as the city lies on a historic route linking the city of Kyiv with the west through Brest.
 Today it links Warsaw with Kyiv, Minsk with Izmail, and several major cities of Ukraine.
 Zhytomyr was also the location of Ozerne airbase, a key Cold War strategic aircraft base 11 km southeast of the city.

 Important economic activities of Zhytomyr include lumber milling, food processing, granite quarrying, metalworking, and the manufacture of musical instruments.

 Zhytomyr Oblast is the main center of the Polish minority in Ukraine, and in the city itself there is a Latin Catholic cathedral and large Roman Catholic Polish cemetery, founded in 1800.
 It is regarded as the third biggest Polish cemetery outside Poland, after the Lychakivskiy Cemetery in Lviv and Rasos Cemetery in Vilnius.

+Names

+The city of Zhytomyr is also historically known by different names in other languages: